 Based on the information provided in the BA, the Proposed Project would have no effect on federally listed threatened or endangered species or designated critical habitat.
 Furthermore, no state-listed species or associated habitat would be affected by the Proposed Project.
-Informal coordination with the USFWS was conducted at the time of the BA.
 Since there are no significant impacts; Section 7 consultation was not required.